MaestroShadburn/test/README.md

-# Dunder Mifflin Enterprise Identity Suite
+# 📄Dunder Mifflin Enterprise Identity Suite

 This repository documents the architecture and validation procedures for a centralized enterprise identity infrastructure built within a standalone Microsoft Entra ID tenant.
 The environment mirrors a distributed branch-network scenario for Dunder Mifflin Paper Company.